Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 • Climate Change

-• Launched construction of a solar facility and battery system at our Sabodala-Massawa mine.
+• Commissioning of a 37MWp photovoltaic solar facility and 16MW battery system at our Sabodala-Massawa mine.

 content_our-approach-sdg-8.jpg